ITZ-BURHAN-KHAN/ITZ-BURHAN-KHAN/README.md

-- 👋 Hello there, I’m Burhan Khan and I,m a Computer Science Student from Pakistan
+- 👋 Hello there, I’m Burhan Khan and I,m a Computer Science Student.
 - 👀 I’m interested in Machines,Programming and Cyber Security.
 - 🌱 I’m currently learning Full Stack Development.
 - 📫 How to reach me .
 Just by Gmail ( Burhankhansodhar@gmail.com ).